 - Happy sounding silhouettes in the dark

 Before you Arrive

-- Bring binoculars or a telescope if you have them
+- Bring binoculars or a telescope if you want

-- A significant other (Because the stars are awfully romantic...)
+- Find your significant other (because the stars are awfully romantic...)

 Concerning the Cold